pasqualemocerino/AILabProj-FaceRecognition/README.md

 # AILabProj-FaceRecognition
-Folder of files for AI Lab Project about Face Recognition.
+Files for AI Lab Project about Face Recognition.
+The final purpose is to make an application which uses face recogniton as a form of user authentication.